Rancho-Snowfall logo Rancho-Snowfall home page link

 As a Senior in High School, James was awarded guaranteed admission into Colorado State Universitys College of Veterinary Medicine, upon his completion of the undergraduate degree of his choosing.
 Later that Fall, James moved to Fort Collins and began his Bachelors in Animal Science.
 While in Fort Collins, James was active in CSUs Dairy Judging Team, Alpha Gamma Rho, American Association of Small Ruminate Practitioners, Bovine Practitioners, and worked as a Food Animal Veterinary Technician at the Vet School.
 Initially during this time, the goat herd was on lease to a commercial dairy from James hometown, but eventually the animals were also moved up to Fort Collins.

 Although his schedule is often packed with school and farm responsibilities, James enjoys offering free help and mentorship to local dairy goat youth and their families.
 He is very grateful for the assistance he received when starting out in the goat world and aspires to pass on this kindness.
 In the Spring of 2012, James graduated with a Doctorate in Veterinary Medicine from Colorado State.
-Currently he is working as a mixed animal veterinarian at Living Springs Veterinary in Bennett Colorado
+Currently he is working as a mixed animal veterinarian at Animal Urgent Care in Arvada, CO.

 James also is a member of the All-American and Awards Committees in the American LaMancha Club and serves on the Board of Directors for the Alpines International Breed Club and National Saanen Breeders Association.